Ikpia/xandeum-node-explorer/README.md

 	- Visual charts for CPU load and storage distribution.
 - Provides a polished **light/dark theme toggle**, subtle animations, and search/filter tools for better UX.

-This matches the bounty brief: *“Create a web-based analytics platform for Xandeum pNodes… retrieve a list of all pNodes appearing in gossip using pRPC calls and display the information clearly.”*

 ---